bdionne/bitstore/src/search/Readme.md

 ## Prototyping FTI for CouchDB databases in CouchDB

 Chapter 20 of Joe Armstrong's <a href="http://www.pragprog.com/titles/jaerlang/programming-erlang">Erlang book</a> provides a nice example of the use of processes to do full text indexing with map/reduce.
 The essential idea is to spawn a process for each document to index and let the reduce function populate the inverted index as it collects the results of the map phase.
-I recently heard mention of <a href="http://dukesoferl.blogspot.com/2009/07/osmos.html">osmos</a> in a talk from the NoSQL east conference and it struck me as the ideal data structure for storing an inverted index, particularly since it supports user-defined merging.
-So when one encounters the word Neoplasm in multiple docs one can just write the key/value to the store and let a defined merging function sort things out.

-Being the lazy programmer that I am I downloaded the Erlang code sample and modified it a bit to try it out against CouchDB databases, using osmos for the index store.
-It worked ok until I tried a somewhat larger corpus of data from <a href="http://bitdiddle.cloudant.com:5984/biomedgt/">cancer genomics</a>.
-Osmos started crashing, I'm sure the issues were minor but I hadn't read that code so I thought why not just store the index in a couch db for now and come back to osmos later.

-It turns out to work better than you'd think.
-Each distinct word is a document so it does fill space as more documents are processed and each document is updated more and more, but compaction takes it readily back down to a manageable size.

-It runs in the same VM with couchdb, using <a href="http://github.com/jchris/hovercraft">hovercraft</a> to interact with couch and provide the docs in <a href="http://github.com/bdionne/indexer/blob/master/indexer_couchdb_crawler.erl">batches</a> to be analyzed.
+The first version of this used a couch db to stroe the inverted index, this verison uses bitcask.
+A gen_server is started in couch as a daemon whic will start a different gen_server for each database ot be indexed.
+It uses a modified version of <a href="http://github.com/jchris/hovercraft">hovercraft</a> to interact with couch and provide the docs in <a href="http://github.com/bdionne/bitstore/blob/bitcast/src/search/indexer_couchdb_crawler.erl">batches</a> to be analyzed.
+The inverted index is stored in a bitcask which has the same same as the db with a "-idx" suffix.

-## Don't try this at home

-But if you do it's not too hard.
-You need a recent copy of hovercraft in your couchdb install directory.
-For best results install this project in a sibling directory to couchdb.
-For convenience I created a [couchdb branch](http://github.com/bdionne/couchdb/tree/bitstore "Bitstore") that will start the indexer along with the couch server.
-It includes hovercraft in the top directory.
-So build as you normally would:

-    .... make dev

-Note: this adds an entry default_dev.ini:

-    [httpd_db_handlers]
-    ...
-    _index = {couch_httpd_db, handle_index_req}

-and then compile hovercraft:

-    erlc hovercraft.erl

-In the indexer directory type:

-    make

-I typically start couchdb with:

-    ERL_FLAGS='-sname couch@localhost -pa ../indexer' ./utils/run -i

-assuming hovercraft is compiled and on the path.
-If indexer is not a sibling directory adjust the -pa accordingly.
-The indexer can be run directly from the erlang shell:
+Assuming this is built and run as specified in the main [Readme.md](http://github.com/bdionne/bitstore/tree/bitcask), the indexer can be started on a database from the command line, .e.g.:

-    indexer:start_link().

-The indexer supports multiple dbs.
-For any db you want indexed type:

     indexer:start("biomedgt").

-These last two commands can also be run from the HTTP API, using the [couchdb branch](http://github.com/bdionne/couchdb/tree/lucille "Lucille") mentioned above.
-The first is started by couch.
-To index a db:
+or via the REST API:

     curl -X POST http://127.0.0.1:5984/biomedgt/_index

-has the same effect as running the indexer:start("biomedgt") command

-The first time a db is idexed it creates a new database, .eg. biomedgt-idx to store the index.
-It also stores checkpoint information in the index db for help in the event of restart.
+The first time a db is idexed it creates a new bitcask, .eg. biomedgt-idx to store the index.
+It also stores checkpoint information in the bitcask for help in the event of restart.
 The db can be searched even while it's being indexed:

-    indexer:search("biomedgt","Rat Man").

-And with luck you see these <a href="http://gist.github.com/247784">messages</a>.

-It takes a checkpoint after indexing every n docs, so you can call:
+    indexer:search("biomedgt","benign neoplasm scrotum").

+Once it's completed indexed a databse, it periodically polls for changes and updates as needed.
+While running the current status is observable in Futon in the status panel.
+If you're running the modified couchdb branch notice in Futon that the jump to: text field has been replaced by search: and one can type text to search for documents in a database that has been indexed.

+The indexer can also be stopped:

     indexer:stop("biomedgt")